 This is less expensive than granite, which averages between $80 and $110 per square foot.
 Marble can sometimes be sourced for a lower price of around $40 per square foot, but the average price is higher — about $120 per square foot.

 Quartz has a similarly large price range, which makes the average cost of installing quartz higher than the average cost of installing Dekton.
-Engineered quartz countertops start at $50 per square foot and can cost up to $120 for labor, materials and installation.
+Engineered quartz countertops start at $50 per square foot and can cost up to $120 for labor, materials, and installation.

-Dekton vs Quartz
+Dekton vs Quartz Countertops

-Quartz countertops improved upon natural stone countertops in virtually every way.
+Quartz countertops improved upon natural stone in virtually every way.
 Dekton replicates all of those improvements while adding a few more.

 Heat-Resistance – When quartz countertops are manufactured, crushed rock is combined with adhesive resin, then heated and compressed into a slab.
 If sufficiently high temperatures are reached on the surface of the countertop, melting or discoloration of the resin can occur.

-UV Resistance – Resin degrades with exposure to UV light, making quartz-based countertops unsuitable for use outdoors.
+UV Resistance – Resin degrades with exposure to UV light, making quartz-based counters unsuitable for use outdoors.
 They are also prone to a yellowing effect due to the resin content.
 Again, since Dekton does not contain resin, it is largely unaffected by sunlight.
 While the color may show some minor fading over time, it will not yellow.

-Impact Resistance – The one area where quartz outperforms Dekton is in resistance to impact damage.
+Impact Resistance – The one area where quartz outperforms is in resistance to impact damage.
 The adhesive resin present in quartz but absent in Dekton provides superior resistance to chipping.
 That being said, it is easier to repair Dekton.

-Dekton vs Granite
+Dekton vs Granite Countertops

 While Dekton is a synthetic material, granite countertops are made from natural stone.
 The stone is quarried and then cut into slabs.

 Porosity – Granite is porous.
 If left unsealed, it will absorb moisture and create a breeding ground for microbes.
-This porosity also makes it vulnerable to staining, and unsuitable for use outdoors where freeze-thaw cycles might cause cracks.
+This porosity also makes it vulnerable to staining and unsuitable for use outdoors where freeze-thaw cycles might cause cracks.

-Granite sealer helps avoid this period for a time, but must be frequently reapplied throughout the life of the countertop.
+Granite sealer helps avoid this period for a time but must be frequently reapplied throughout the life of the countertop.
 In contrast, Dekton is non-porous, does not need to be sealed, and is freeze-thaw resistant.

-Dekton is much thinner and lighter than granite, and can be produced in large format slabs that reduce the number of joints and seams needed for installation.
+Dekton is much thinner and lighter than granite and can be produced in large format slabs that reduce the number of joints and seams needed for installation.

-Who Sells Dekton Countertops
+Who Sells Dekton

 Do you use Dekton countertops in your kitchen or bathroom?
 Let us know in the comments section to share your opinion.
-For more content like this visit our gallery about Cambria quartz countertops.
+For more content like this, visit our gallery about Cambria quartz countertops.